-Waterton Canyon Indian Creek Mountain Bike Trail is a 28.6 mile moderately trafficked loop trail located near Littleton, CO that features beautiful wild flowers and is rated as difficult.
+Waterton Canyon Indian Creek Mountain Bike Trail is a 28.6 mile moderately trafficked loop trail located near Littleton, Colorado that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until September.